OPRAH'S DEAD SON

 "Nope," she says.

-"I know," Giselle says with a hint of gimme-a-fucking-break in her tone of voice.
+"Do tell," Giselle says with a hint of gimme-a-fucking-break in her tone of voice.
 "He was a cool painter, but he had a stupid name."

 "Pity," the old guy says.
-He seems only mildly to be pleading his case, like he knows it's a lost cause but his eyes are bright and persuasive.
-"All my life I wanted a grandchild I could call Hieronymus.
+He seems only mildly to be pleading his case but his eyes are bright and playful and persuasive all the same.
+"I always wanted a kid I could call Hieronymus.
 Why I don't have one after all these years, I do not know."
-He clucks his cheek and shakes his head sadly.

-"Why would anyone name a kid Hieronymus?"
+"Why would anyone want to call a kid Hieronymus?"

 "Why would anyone call a kid The Mayonnaise Man?"
 The old guy shrugs.